 In fact there was only one organization that came close to the credibility of being a “standards body” and that was SEMPO Institute, launched in 2008 by the Search Engine Marketing Professionals Organization, but was closed in 2012.

-- There is no uniform code accepted industry wide as to how the certification course has to be conducted, what should be included or is required of the course.
+There is no uniform code accepted industry wide as to how the certification course has to be conducted, what should be included or is required of the course.
 This is primarily due to the absence of Google’s own certification program like AdWords.
-We will see about it in detail soon.

-- Much has been discussed about “ethical SEO”, whether they should be included in the certification as many of the so-called industry experts raised concerns about the damages unethical SEO’s could do.
-But there is still no clarity on where the line between ethical and unethical SEO is drawn.
+Much has been discussed about “ethical SEO”, whether they should be included in the certification as many of the so called industry experts raised concerns about the damages unethical SEO’s could do.
+But there is still no clarity on where the line between ethical an unethical SEO is drawn.

-- Only a few“masters” in the field actually exist.
+Only few “masters” in the field actually exist.
 So if a website says expert training, take it with a pinch of salt.

-So why doesn’t Google offer a certification course for SEO just like they do for Google AdWords?
+So why doesn’t Google offer SEO certification just like they do for Google AdWords?

 By now you would have understood the level of ambiguity surrounding the SEO certification.
 SEO is more of an art than a method.
 It is safe to say that there is no value in SEO certification except that the process of certification itself can generate income.
 That said, there are methods to become a professional in SEO without a certificate hanging on your desk.
 Allow us to demonstrate